zama-ai/concrete/docs/core-features/extensions.md

 ## fhe.relu(value)

-Allows you to perform ReLU operation, with the same semantic as `x if x >= 0 else 0`:
+Perform ReLU operation, with the same semantic as `x if x >= 0 else 0`:

 ```python
 import numpy as np